arthurdenner/theme_mode_handler/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Widget to change `themeMode` during runtime and persist it across restarts.
+Flutter widget to change `themeMode` during runtime and persist it across restarts.

 ## Motivation